Brazil police search home of likely presidential candidate

 RIO DE JANEIRO (AP) — Brazil’s Federal Police on Wednesday searched the home of Ciro Gomes, a left-wing politician expected to run for president next year, as part of an investigation into corruption regarding works on a World Cup stadium in northeastern city Fortaleza.

-On his official Twitter account, Gomes confirmed the search.
+On his official Twitter account, Gomes confirmed the search while denying any wrongdoing and claiming political persecution.

 The Federal Police said in a statement that the 14 search and seizure warrants aim to investigate fraud and bribe payments to politicians and public servants for works on the Castelao soccer stadium in Ceara state’s capital ahead of the 2014 soccer tournament.